Premature optimization is the root of all evil.

 If you click the button, you can see that the root component is re-rendered, but the subcomponent is not.

-But it's not that simple.
-It's very easy to break PureComponent
+But it is not that simple.
+It is easy to break PureComponent

 The first issue awaits if you don't work with the default properties correctly: